See also the GX GSM Product Page.

 GPS: The unit has a built-in GPS receiver.
 An antenna is not included; to use the GPS received; purchase the GPS Antenna.

-The GX GSM requires Venus OS v2.22 or newer to be installed on the Venus-device.
+The GX GSM requires Venus OS v2.22 or newer to be installed on the GX Device.

-The GX GSM only provides an internet connection for the Venus-device: there is no option to share the internet to laptops, phones, or other devices.
+The GX GSM only provides an internet connection for the GX-device: there is no option to share the internet to laptops, phones, or other devices.

 For installations where more devices need internet, such as a yacht or RV, consider installing a mobile router instead.
 More information here.

 Mount the device and connect the antenna.
 Consider using the outdoor antenna when installing the GX GSM in a closed metal enclosure.

 Insert the SIM card.
 You will need to eject the SIM card tray with a pen or other pointy object.
-Be aware that the SIM card try sits slightly recessed inside the unit.
+Be aware that the SIM card tray sits slightly recessed inside the unit.
 Be sure to push it all the way in.

-Connect the GX GSM to the Venus device with the supplied USB cable.
+Connect the GX GSM to the GX-device with the supplied USB cable.
 Use a USB hub if all USB sockets are already in use.

 Connect DC power supply (8 to 70 VDC).
 A 1.4M wire is included, with M10 lugs and an inline fuse.